FOCUS & ADHD

 ADHD is not just a problem with attention.
 It is also a problem with time.
 Research on adults and children with ADHD consistently shows measurable deficits in time perception - the ability to accurately estimate how much time has passed, how long a task will take, and how to pace work against a deadline.

-Russell Barkley, one of the leading researchers in ADHD, described this as "temporal myopia": the ADHD brain discounts the future heavily, making anything that is not happening right now feel abstract and far away.
-A 2023 review confirmed that time perception deficits are consistent across multiple measures in adults with ADHD — time estimation, time reproduction, time production, and duration discrimination.
+Russell Barkley, one of the leading researchers in ADHD, described this as “temporal myopia”: the ADHD brain discounts the future heavily, making anything that is not happening right now feel abstract and far away.

 In practical terms: if you have ADHD, you are not bad at managing time because you are lazy or disorganized.
 Your internal clock runs differently.
 You genuinely cannot feel time passing the way other people can.
 This is why an external tool helps.